Designated Member, Compliance Partner & Supervising Solicitor

-Daniel qualified as a solicitor in 2000 becoming a Salaried Partner in 2006, and holds Rights of Audience in Higher Courts.
+Daniel qualified as a solicitor in 2000 becoming a Salaried Partner in 2006 and holds Rights of Audience in Higher Courts.
 He has taken the roles of a Police Station Accreditation Supervisor and General Crime Supervisor and after becoming Equity Partner in 2009, became the Firm’s nominated Compliance Officer for Legal Practice.
-Daniel deals with all aspects of risk and compliance within the Firm as well as having a role in the management and development of the firm generally and having a full time case load
+Daniel deals with all aspects of data protection, risk and compliance within the Firm as well as having a role in the management and development of the firm generally and having a full-time case load.

 - Represented two Police Officers jointly accused of various breaches of their standards of professional behaviour.
 The case involved legal arguments regarding admissibility of evidence, the incident was captured on CCTV and although the disciplinary panel found the case proven in part for one of the clients, but not proven in relation to the other.
 Both individuals remain in post.

 - Represented three Police Officers jointly accused of Gross Misconduct.
 Matters was not proceeded with by the Misconduct Panel due to issue relating to disclosure.

 - Successful in representing a Police Officer within Misconduct Proceedings with regards to issues of honesty and integrity.
 We were able to advance exceptional circumstances on the client’s behalf with the assistance of medical evidence and character evidence which allowed the disciplinary panel to take the unusual and rare stance of allowing the client to remain in position and impose only a Final Written Warning.

 - Represented a Police Officer charged with Gross Misconduct in relation to breaches of her professional standards in terms of data protection.
 Gross Misconduct not found against the client and client sanctioned for misconduct only causing no dismissal.

 - Represented a Police Officer for Gross Incompetence, matter proceeded to full hearing and no findings found against individual.